ebuyakin/maichat/src/tutorial/tutorial-content.md

 **Note:** Data comes from IndexedDB (where conversation history is stored).
 Clearing browser data will delete this history.

+### Browser and Multi-Tab Usage

+MaiChat stores all data locally in your browser using IndexedDB (messages, topics) and localStorage (API keys, settings).
+Understanding how this works helps you use the app effectively across tabs and browsers.

+**Multiple Browser Tabs**

+You can open MaiChat in multiple tabs within the same browser to work on parallel conversations:

+**Benefits:**
+- Compare responses from different models side-by-side
+- Run long requests in background tabs without blocking your main workflow
+- Organize work by topic or project (one tab per conversation stream)
+- Switch contexts quickly without losing your place

+**How it works:**
+- All tabs share the same IndexedDB database and localStorage
+- Messages sent from any tab are immediately persisted
+- API keys and settings are shared across tabs

+**Important limitations:**
+- **No real-time sync** — Each tab has its own in-memory state.
+If you send a message in Tab A, Tab B won't see it automatically
+- **Refresh to sync** — Reload a tab (F5 or Ctrl+R) to see messages created in other tabs
+- **Avoid simultaneous edits** — Don't edit the same message or topic from multiple tabs at once (last write wins)

+**Recommended workflow:**
+- Use different topics or models per tab to minimize confusion
+- Periodically refresh tabs if you want to see cross-tab changes
+- Think of each tab as an independent session that shares underlying storage

+**Browser Isolation**

+Your MaiChat data is specific to each browser and browser profile:

+**What this means:**
+- Chrome, Firefox, Safari, and Edge each have completely separate data
+- Even different Chrome profiles (personal vs work) have isolated databases
+- API keys entered in one browser won't appear in another
+- Your conversation history is not shared across browsers

+**Practical implications:**
+- **Privacy/separation** — Use different browsers for work vs personal conversations
+- **Data recovery** — If you "lose" your data, check if you're in the right browser/profile
+- **Fresh start** — Want to start over?
+Use a different browser or profile
+- **No cloud sync** — MaiChat is a pure client app; there's no automatic backup or cross-device sync

+**Tip:** If you need to transfer data between browsers, use the Export feature (`:export json`) and save the file, then manually import it in the other browser (when import functionality is added) or keep it as a backup.

 ### Export Data

 Download your conversations as files for backup, sharing, or analysis.